Omena0/GameEngine/README.md

 ## Platformer

-An actual game with a level editor.
+An actual game with a level editor, level loader and shader loader